 Life at the Oxford University Press

-The Oxford Dictionaries API is one of those.
-There’s a lot of good stuff you can do with it—from AI, machine learning, NLP (natural language processing) and other next-generation speech and text technologies, to word games and learning applications.
+There’s a lot of good stuff you can do with our API—from AI, machine learning, NLP (natural language processing) and other next-generation speech and text technologies, to word games and learning applications.
 Our work has a significant impact on your user experience when you use products from Google, Apple, Amazon, so yeah, great powers, great responsibilities and all that jazz.